pyeventsourcing/eventsourcing/docs/topics/application.rst

 infrastructure layers.

 An application object normally has a repository and policies.
 A repository allows aggregates to be retrieved by ID, using a dictionary-like interface.

-In general, a policy subscribes to events, and then executes commands when it receives the events.
-Obversely, an aggregate implements commands that publish events.
+Whereas aggregates implement commands that publish events, obversely, policies subscribe to events and then execute commands as events are received.

-An application can be well understood by understanding the policies, the aggregates, the events, and the commands.
+An application can be well understood by understanding its policies, aggregates, commands, and events.

 Application services
 --------------------

-An application object can have methods ("application services") which provide a relatively simple interface for client (interface) operations, hiding the complexity and usage of the application's domain and infrastructure layers.
+An application object can have methods ("application services") which provide a relatively simple interface for client operations, hiding the complexity and usage of the application's domain and infrastructure layers.

 Application services can be developed outside-in, with a test- or behaviour-driven development approach.
 A test suite can